 In this week’s post I spent some time investigating if StoreWALL accessories can be used on alternate slatwall panels.
 The verdict when checked with the StorEase panels (sold by Bunnings) was YES.
 Today’s post focuses on StorEase Vs StoreWALL accessories to demonstrate the differences in specifications and price.

-For some background, StorEase is garage storage system sold exclusively by Bunnings.
+For some background, StorEase is a garage storage system sold exclusively by Bunnings.
 Rather than compare every accessory offered by both StorEase and StoreWALL what I have decided to do is compare one key and popular accessory as well as the standard wall panel.
 The comparison focuses on specifications and total cost, with detailed images of both as well as some video.

 StorEase Vs StoreWALL